No place for a wall

 The 510 miles of border here in Big Bend National Park aren’t as undefended as it appears.
 Border Patrol agents roam in even the most remote places, with night-vision equipment to watch for drug smugglers and unauthorized immigrants.
 There are sensors in the desert and a blimp overhead.
 Motorists are stopped and scrutinized at checkpoints on every paved northbound road, some of them 100 miles from the border.

 For years, this part of the border has mostly been protected by its remoteness.
 Here, the Rio Grande slices through the Chihuahan Desert, far from population centers in either Mexico or the U.S. Natural barriers tower higher than any wall.
-No smuggler is likely to repel down the 1,500-foot walls of Santa Elena Canyon.
+No smuggler is likely to rappel down the 1,500-foot walls of Santa Elena Canyon.

 But they don’t have to.
 I soaked in a hot spring in the National Park near Rio Grande Village and cooled off by swimming over to Mexico and back.
 At Lajitas, just outside the western end of the park, you can walk from Mexico to a golf course on the U.S. side without getting your shirt wet.
 At Boquillas Crossing, all a smuggler has to do is walk around the Port of Entry building.